FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/software-components.rst

 helyOS core
 -----------

-The helyOS core is a nodeJS software that works as a ready-to-use backend for Control Tower software in yard automation; it has five responsibilities:
+The helyOS core is a nodeJS software that works as a ready-to-use backend for control tower software in yard automation.
+It has five responsibilities:

-1. Automatically configuration of the rabbitMQ server to be used as message broker for yard automation (requires admin permission).
+1. Automated configuration of the rabbitMQ server to be used as message broker for yard automation (requires admin permission).
 2. Collection of the yard state (obstacles, map, agent ids and positions, etc.).
-3. Provision of an API endpoint for front-end apps to create missions and access the yard state.
+3. Provision of an API endpoint for frontend apps for creating missions and accessing the yard state.
 4. Orchestration of mission assignments that are sent to the vehicles via rabbitMQ.
 It is important to stress that the “orchestration” includes the conditional and ordered dispatch of assignments to each agent according to its reported state.
 5. Orchestration of microservices used to calculate the assignment data.

-Source Code: Upon request.
+Source Code: available upon request.

 helyOS JavaScript SDK
 ---------------------

-Web apps interact with helyOS by HTTP protocol using GraphQL language.
-To accelerate the development, one can optionally use the helyOS JavaScript SDK, which wraps the GraphQL commands in convenient typescript functions.
-The helyOS JavaScript SDK has the following functionalities:
+Web apps interact with helyOS via HTTP protocol using the GraphQL language.
+To accelerate the development, one can optionally use the helyOS JavaScript SDK, which wraps the GraphQL commands in convenient typescript functions. helyOS JavaScript SDK has the following functionalities:

 1. create missions in helyOS core
 2. cancel missions in helyOS core
-3. send instant actions to the agent via helyOS core
+3. send instant action commands to the agents via helyOS core
 4. get yard and agent live data
 5. get mission and assignment data
 6. all setting commands available in the helyOS dashboard (requires admin permission)